Last-Click Attribution: Why You’re Leaving Money on the Table

 This information is important, but it doesn’t account for people having to learn your brand name in the first place.
 Let’s say the person searched for ‘best gyms in Lancaster’, browsed your website and were re-targeted to on Facebook.
 With your brand fresh in their minds, they then Googled your name, ‘Lancaster Leisure’.

-With a first-click attribution model, the first key term, ‘best gyms in Lancaster’, receives all the credit for the conversion.
+The first key term, ‘best gyms in Lancaster’, receives all the credit for the conversion with a first-click attribution model.
 This data allows you to attribute revenue to your PPC advertising, as the sign up may not have happened without that advert.

 In this model, the first and last interactions receive the credit – 40% each – with the remaining 20% distributed across other interactions on the user journey.